 Do you ever watch figure skating and just marvel at how those athletes can do different jumps and spins with just the tiny blades of their skates touching the ice?
 Or do you think you’re able to skate up and down an ice rink as part of an ice hockey team?

 Both the Ice Rink at the Geneva Recreation Complex and the Greater Canandaigua Civic Center have offerings from public open skate to lessons to “skate and shoot” for hockey players to get out there and take part in a pickup game.

 There are also local outdoor rinks for a fun winter experience.
 Budd Park in Shortsville has free skate rentals for people to use at its rink.
 Plus, there is lighting to skate outside at night, and hot chocolate is always available.
 On the weekends, there are always extra events taking place at the park.
-In Victor, the Dick's Sporting Goods House of Sport also has an outdoor rink with open skate and to be rented out for hockey.
+In Victor, the DICK'S House of Sport also has an outdoor rink with open skate and to be rented out for hockey.